 At the beginning of the 20. century the city grew up by the rapidly growing population.

 Till 1939 the population increased 8,7 million people.

 While the airplane and the automobile industry rose up, the port of London couldn`t manage the collapse of the British empires and the entry in the European economic area.

 London's status as one of the most important cities of the world became more meaningful during the of the Olympic games in 2012.

 London is one of the main international business centers and one of the three command centers besides New York and Tokyo.

-Although England has to import 40% of its required raw materials, it is in terms of economy and economic growth among the world leading countries.
+Although England has to import 40% of its required raw materials, it is in terms of economy and economic growth among the world-leading countries.
 England's prosperity is dependent on self-produced goods and exports.
 More than two-thirds of all residents of England are employed in the manufacturing and service industries; the electronic and food industries are the most important.
-Also vehicle and textile production are of great importance.
-In 1975 England began with the production of oil from the North Sea and also the coal mining is important in England.
+Also, vehicle and textile production are of great importance.
+In 1975 England began with the production of oil from the North Sea and also coal mining is important in England.
 Nearly 30% of the country is supposed to be used for cattle breeding and agriculture.
-The production of dairy products, meat and wool production constitute the main part.
+The production of dairy products, meat, and wool production constitutes the main part.

 This might also be interesting for you